kathrynr22/be-nc-news/README.md

 Users can also add comments about an article.
 Comments can also be up or down voted.
 A user can also delete their comments should they wish.

+The project has been built using the following:

+- Express: a web application framework for Node.js.
+- PostgreSQL: an open source relational database
+- Knex: an SQL query builder for relational databases
+- Jest: a testing framework
+- Jest Sorted: which makes it easier to test if an array has been correctly sorted.
+- Supertest: for testing HTTP assertions

 The project is supplied with a test and a development database.

 The API has been hosted on Heroku and can be found here: https://kathryn-nc-news.herokuapp.com/